-AWARNING To prevent shock hazard and assure stability during operation, the laundry center must be installed and electrically grounded by a qualified service person in accordance with local codes.
+WARNING To prevent shock hazard and assure stability during operation, the laundry center must be installed and electrically grounded by a qualified service person in accordance with local codes.
 Installation instructions are packed in the laundry center for the installer's reference.
 Refer to INSTALLATION INSTRUCTIONS for detailed grounding procedures.
 If the laundry center is moved to a new location, have it checked and reinstalled by a qualified service person.

-A WARNING To prevent personal injury or damage to the laundry center, the electrical power cord must be plugged into a properly grounded and polarized 3-prong outlet.
-The third grounding prong must never be removed.
+WARNING To prevent personal injury or damage to the laundry center, the electrical power cord of a gas laundry center must be plugged into a properly grounded system.
 Never ground the laundry center to a gas pipe.
 Do not use an extension cord or an adaptor plug.